 She has worked as a Staff Director with Olivier award-winning company OperaUpClose, on numerous productions including Carmen, La Traviata and Ulla’s Odyssey.
 She also wrote the libretto for the company’s Shakespeare inspired opera, Music Oft hath Such a Charm.

 Ashley holds a Masters in Theatre Directing from East 15 Acting School, and has studied directing at GITIS (Russian University of Theatre Arts) and Seacoast Theatre Centre.
 Her directing credits include Orpheus in the Underworld, Die Zauberflöte (St. Paul’s Opera), The Chairs (Corbett Theatre), Nerves of the Heart (Quest), Woyzeck and Cocaine Down the Drain (Powerhouse).

 She was an apprentice director with New York Stage and Film’s Powerhouse Theatre Festival and holds a Bachelor of Arts and Sciences specializing in theatre, abstract mathematics, and film studies from Quest University Canada.
 She was also a literary researcher for the Ustinov Studio at the Theatre Royal, Bath.

-Ashley's upcoming work includes Directing Partenope for Hampstead Garden Opera, and writing the libretto/adaptation for Carmen at the King’s Head Theatre.
+Ashley's upcoming work includes Directing Partenope for Hampstead Garden Opera, La Traviata for Opera On Location and writing the libretto/adaptation for Carmen at the King’s Head Theatre.